 At this point, you have created a new commit to your repository.
 However, if

 your repository has a remote copy such as

-origin/master, then this copy does
+origin/main, then this copy does

 not yet have your new commit - the changes exist only in your local copy.
 Git

 has no concept of a “main copy”, so you will need to push your changes to

 Pushing to a remote repository essentially copies the newest parts of your